Posts Tagged Poets

 away – like ash – nothing

-but extra weight, you say.
+but extra weight,

 The hair